Lectio Divina – Crumbs from the Table

 Jesus responds to her second cry for help by repeating that his mission is to help the lost sheep of Israel.
 He even likens her status as a Gentile to the low level of a small, pet dog, who longs to be fed from the table of its master.
 The woman humbly persists, accepting the lowly status as a dog and claiming that even pets enjoy crumbs from the table.

 Her statement is striking.
 She places hope in the crumbs that others have discarded.
 This Son of David, she believes, has enough power to redeem both the house of Israel and her daughter.
-She is not trying to stop his mission, she longs to expand it, ever so slightly.
-She just wants a crumb, and that recognition is powerful.
+She is not trying to stop his mission, she just longs to expand it, ever so slightly to include her child.
+She is not seeking a seat at the table but simply a crumb, and that humble positioning and simple request are powerful.
 Even the smallest scraps from the table might be enough to defeat the demon possessing her daughter.

-The story of the Canaanite woman from Matthew’s gospel is an echo of the miracle of the loaves and the fishes in Chapter 14:13-21.
-There on the mountain side, through his abundance, Jesus transforms five loaves and two fish into enough food to feed thousands.
-And, after the meal, when everyone has eaten, seven basketfuls of scraps remain.
+The story of the Canaanite woman from Matthew’s Gospel is also an echo of the miracle of the loaves and the fishes in Chapter 14:13-21.
+There on the mountain side, through scarcity, Jesus transforms five loaves and two fish into an abundance of food to feed thousands.
+And, after the meal, when everyone has eaten, seven baskets brimming with scraps remain.
 “Yes,” Jesus seems to be saying, “There are enough left-over crumbs for everyone.”

-Jesus praises the Canaanite woman’s faith, and rightfully so.
-Her faith has given her the strength to persistently ask for help.
-She understands what the members of the household of Israel have yet to grasp.
-This God is in the unsettling business of meeting outsiders and granting them not just a crumb from the table, but a seat there as well.
+“Great is thy faith…” Jesus praises the Canaanite woman’s faith, and rightfully so.
+Her faith has given her the strength to persist and ask for help.
+She understands some simple truths that many members of the house of Israel have yet to grasp.
+This God is in the unsettling business of meeting outsiders and granting them not just a crumb from the table, but a chair there alongside him as well.
 Jesus is hope for Israel, and for the world.